bobdry/illus/comics.md

     <div class="row">
         <div class="col-12 col-lg-5">
           <h3>Ice in the Shadows</h3>
           <p>The Kingdom family is returning home to Cincinnati after a nice Christmas weekend with Wilson&rsquo;s parents.
-About half way, someone needs to pee.
+About half way, someone needs to potty.
 They find an exit.
 Wilson insists, this will be a quick pitstop and then back on the road.</p>
           <a href="{{ "ice/" | prepend: site.baseurl }}" class="button-bd me-3 mb-3"><strong>READ</strong></a>
         </div>
         <div class="col-12 col-lg-7 mb-4">